rubzip/Fourier_Series_Graph/README.md

 $$ c_{n} \approx \vec{z} \cdot \vec{w_{n}} \in \mathbb{C} $$

-This is implemented, as a possible improvement to this code to vectorize the main for loop:
+The following code shows how it is implemented (a possible improvement of this code to vectorize the main for loop):
 ```python
 self.coefs = 1j * np.zeros(2 * N + 1)
 for i in range(2 * N + 1):